redhat-italy/fuse-playground/cxf-hello-world/README.md

 NOTE:

+Int the command we used:

+    -s maven-setting.xml

-Int the command we used: -s maven-setting.xml that contains the fuse maven repo
+this contains the fuse maven repo

 Trouble shooting: